Complications and Side Effects of Shingles in the Elderly

 Pain Associated with Shingles

-The most common complication related to shingles is the pain.
+The most common complication related to shingles is pain.
 This is a condition known as post-herpetic neuralgia or PHN.
 Individuals with this complication experience severe pain in the areas where the shingles rash developed.

 This pain may continue even after the rash has disappeared.
 Most patients with shingles find the pain subsides within a few weeks or months, but in other cases, the pain may last for years.
 In individuals over the age of 60, persistent pain is the most common symptom related to shingles.